peterramaldes/keg/README.md

 #### YAML Files

 A single knowledge node may contain one or more YAML files.
-Data from all YAML files must be in [Simplified YAML Format][].
+Data from all YAML files must be in [Simplified YAML Format](#simplified-yaml-format).
 Use of YAML files is designed to allow content maintainers the greatest flexibility without losing specificity in order to organize files in the most convenient manner to be maintained "by hand."

 Files may and should contain extensive use of visual whitespace and comments with the expectation and promise that these files will *only*